colonelpanichacks/deepwoods_device_detection/README.md

 ## 💻 **Software**

 - **Firmware:** The firmware is written in **C/C++** for the ESP32 environment.
 - **UART Communication:** Configured for sending alert messages to the Meshtastic device.
+Please Note, you must select proto mode instead of text message mode in Meshtastic's serial settings.
 - **Wireless Libraries:** Utilizes libraries for **Bluetooth**, **BLE**, and **WiFi** scanning.

 ---